Everest Cho La Pass Trek

 Your last day in amazing Nepal in the land of Himalayan wonders, after wonderful experience and fond memories of Gokyo Lake and Everest Base Camp trekking, our staff transfer you to airport as per your time for international flight for your final departure towards homeward bound.

 - Airport pick up and transfer

-- Three nights twin sharing standard accommodation in Kathmandu on BB basis
+- Three nights twin sharing accommodation at 3*** hotel in Kathmandu with breakfast

 - Flights Kathmandu–Lukla–Kathmandu (Weight limit:10 kg main baggage and 5 kg hand per passenger/flight)

-- The full board of meals on trek( breakfast, Lunch & Dinner & Tea- coffee)
+- The full board of meals on trek( breakfast, Lunch & Dinner & Tea- coffee in cup)